benbuzz790/bots/README.md

 1. **The 'bot' Abstraction**
    The bot abstraction provides a unified interface for working with different LLM services (like OpenAI and Anthropic), handling all the complexity of tool management, conversation history, and state preservation.
-When you save a bot, it preserves not just the conversation history but also all added tools and their context, allowing complete portability and sharing between developers.
+When you save a bot, it preserves not just the conversation history and model parameters, but also all added tools and their context, allowing complete portability and sharing between developers.

    Core functions:
    - `respond(prompt)`: Send a message to the bot and get its response.
-Automatically handles any tool usage
-   - `add_tools(tools)`: Add Python functions as tools the bot can use.
-Tools are preserved when the bot is saved
+   - `add_tools(tools)`: Add Python functions, modules, or files as tools the bot can use.
    - `save(filename)`: Save the complete bot state including conversation history and tools
    - `load(filename)`: Restore a previously saved bot with all its context
-   - `chat()`: Start an interactive terminal session with the bot
+   - `chat()`: Start an interactive chat in a terminal with the bot

 2. **Automatic Function to Tool Conversion**
    - Tool handling capabilities - any well-structured Python function can be used by a bot
-   - Standardized tool requirements with clear docstrings, consistent error handling, and predictable return formats
+   - Standardized tool requirements: clear docstrings, consistent error handling, and predictable return formats
-   - Self-contained with explicit dependencies
+   - Added tools become self-contained by the bot with explicit dependencies
-   - Tool portability and preservation - tools are saved with the bot and can be shared
+   - Tool portability and preservation - tools are saved with the bot.

 3. **Tree-based Conversations**
    - Implements a linked tree structure for conversation histories